 Back due to popular demand, we welcome the return of Pure Moroccan Argan oil to our treatment range.

-Traditionally used by the Berber women who inhabit these areas in Morocco as a cosmetic agent to help them with their hair, skin and nails, pure Argan oil is very rich in Vitamin E, phenols, carotenes, squalene and essential fatty acids.
+Traditionally used by the Berber women in Morocco as a cosmetic agent to help them with their hair, skin and nails, pure Moroccan Argan oil is very rich in Vitamin E, phenols, carotenes, squalene and essential fatty acids.

 Argan oil is often referred to as “liquid gold” for it’s many uses and benefits in our beauty regime.
 Here are some examples that some of our team personally use this wonderful multi-purpose oil for: